-If you have brick inside or outside of your home, it is especially important to test for loose mortar joints.
-Loose mortar joints can occur in anything made of brick; including walls, chimneys, and home exteriors.
-If harsh weather is allowed to come into contact with the deteriorating mortar joints, it could cause a lot of damage to your brick structure and create heavy costs for repair.
-Fixing your mortar joints will not only help your brick withstand harsh weather, but will improve the overall look.
+Whether you have brick elements inside or outside your home, it’s crucial to inspect for loose mortar joints.
+Loose mortar joints can affect anything constructed with brick, such as walls, chimneys, and home exteriors.
+Exposure to harsh weather conditions with deteriorating mortar joints can result in significant damage to your brick structure, leading to expensive repairs.
+Repairing mortar joints not only fortifies your brick against inclement weather but also enhances its overall appearance.

-The following article from A Concord Carpenter gives a guide on repairing mortar joints in order to prepare your home for winter.
+The following provides a guide for you on repairing mortar joints to prepare your home for winter.

 Repairing Mortar Joints

-Protect your home by making minor mortar repairs.
-With colder temperatures here, now is the time to check your home for deteriorating mortar joints and loose mortar – and make any minor repairs before they turn into major headaches.
-Freezing rain, ice, snow and deicers, as well as freeze/thaw temperature cycles have the potential to cause costly damage.
-Left unrepaired, water can seep in between cracked, loose mortar and cause interior wall damage.
+Protecting your home by addressing minor mortar repairs is essential as colder temperatures approach.
+Now is the time to examine your home for deteriorating mortar joints and loose mortar, making minor repairs before they escalate into major problems.
+Freezing rain, ice, snow, deicing agents, and freeze/thaw temperature fluctuations can cause costly damage.
+If left unattended, water can infiltrate cracked, loose mortar, resulting in interior wall damage.

-Minor cosmetic repairs to mortar can be made on any type of brick walls – including garden walls, a home’s exterior brick and chimneys.
-And making such repairs is easier than many homeowners realize – all you need is a caulk gun and the right repair material.
+Minor cosmetic repairs to mortar can be made on various brick structures, including garden walls, the exterior of a home, and chimneys.
+Repairing mortar joints is more straightforward than many homeowners realize; all you need is a caulk gun and the right repair material.

-A sanded acrylic mortar repair caulk – such as Quikrete Mortar Repair – will give the appearance of mortar in texture and color and is a more easily undertaken project for homeowners who are nervous about mixing mortar.
-The caulk’s sanded acrylic formula adheres to brick, block, stone and concrete surfaces, and the caulk tube’s square applicator tip is designed to smooth mortar joints during application of the caulk.
+A sanded acrylic mortar repair caulk, like Quikrete Mortar Repair, offers the texture and color of mortar and is a suitable project for homeowners hesitant about mortar mixing.
+This caulk’s sanded acrylic formula adheres to brick, block, stone, and concrete surfaces, and the square applicator tip on the caulk tube is designed to smooth mortar joints during application.

-Before applying, make sure joints are clean, dry and free of grease, dust or loose particles, and remove all loose mortar from the joint.
-Apply the caulk by pushing the cartridge tip over the surface and forcing a bead of caulking into the opening.
-Do not apply any thicker than 3/8 inch in one application.
-Excess caulk can be wiped off with a damp cloth.
+Before applying the caulk, ensure that the joints are clean, dry, and free from grease, dust, or loose particles, and remove any loose mortar from the joint.
+Apply the caulk by pressing the cartridge tip against the surface, forcing a bead of caulking into the opening.
+Do not apply a thickness greater than 3/8 inch in one application, and excess caulk can be wiped off with a damp cloth.

-For homeowners looking to repair cracks in their fireplace, there is a specially designed mortar that is ideal for repairing damage commonly found in fireboxes.
-Quikrete Fireplace Mortar is a silicate-based refractory cement caulk ideal for tuck pointing damaged firebox mortar joints and repairing chips, cracks and breaks in fire brick commonly found in fireplaces and wood burning stoves.
-Once cured, the mortar provides superior adhesion for a durable repair while withstanding temperatures up to 2,000 F.
+For homeowners addressing cracks in their fireplaces, a specially designed mortar is available for repairing common firebox damage.
+Quikrete Fireplace Mortar, a silicate-based refractory cement caulk, is ideal for tuck-pointing damaged firebox mortar joints and repairing chips, cracks, and breaks in fire bricks typically found in fireplaces and wood-burning stoves.
+Once cured, the mortar provides superior adhesion for a durable repair, withstanding temperatures up to 2,000°F.

-Using a caulk gun, the mortar is applied in strips no greater than 1/8-inch with multiple 1/8-inch layers for larger joints as needed.
-Once dry, start a low fire, keeping the temperature below 212 F until the mortar is dried thoroughly.
-It will typically take one to four hours to assure adequate drying and set time.
-Afterwards, increase the firebox temperature to 500 F for an additional one to four hours before routine usage.
+Using a caulk gun, apply the mortar in strips no thicker than 1/8 inch, adding multiple 1/8-inch layers for larger joints as needed.
+After drying, start a low fire, keeping the temperature below 212°F until the mortar thoroughly dries and sets, typically taking one to four hours.
+Following this, increase the firebox temperature to 500°F for an additional one to four hours before regular usage.

-As the weather changes, your house is more vulnerable to damage than ever.
-By taking these small steps that don’t require anything more than a caulking gun and about $5 per tube of caulk, homeowners can save significant money later by avoiding the need to make major repairs.
+As the weather transitions, your home becomes more vulnerable to damage.
+By taking these simple steps, which require nothing more than a caulking gun and approximately $5 per tube of caulk, homeowners can save substantial amounts by preventing the need for major repairs.

-Repairing mortar joints with a few inexpensive materials will save you from costly repair projects in the future.
-Since cold, foul weather can further deteriorate your mortar joints, fixing any problems with your mortar joints before the winter arrives is in your best interest.
-It shouldn’t take more than a few hours to repair your mortar joints.
+Repairing mortar joints using cost-effective materials will safeguard your home from costly repair projects in the future.
+Since cold, inclement weather can exacerbate mortar joint deterioration, addressing any issues with your mortar joints before winter arrives is a wise choice.
+Repairing your mortar joints should take only a few hours.

-Ready to begin your mortar joint repair project?
-Contact Camosse Masonry Supply for more information on repairing mortar joints or to purchase materials to repair your own mortar joints or brick fireplace.
+Ready to embark on your mortar joint repair project?
+Contact Camosse Masonry Supply for information on repairing mortar joints or to acquire materials for repairing your mortar joints or brick fireplace.